dalia-maher/Linux-Server-Configuration/README.md

 ```
 10. Change directory: `cd /etc/apache2/sites-available/` and run: `sudo a2ensite itemcatalog` to enable the virtual host.
 11. Activate the new configuration by running: `service apache2 reload`.
-12. Create the itemcatalog.wsgi file by running: `sudo nano /var/www/itemcatalog/itemcatalog.wsgi` and put the following lines to it then save & exit:
+12. Create the itemcatalog.wsgi file by running: `sudo nano /var/www/itemcatalog/itemcatalog.wsgi` and put the following lines to it then, save & exit:
 ```
 activate_this = '/var/www/itemcatalog/itemcatalog/venv/bin/activate_this.py'
 execfile(activate_this, dict(__file__=activate_this))